Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/06_power_up/index.md

 ## Managing power-ups in the Game1 class

 Now that we have a `PowerUp` class and the player can collide with it, we need to manage the power-ups in the `Game1` class.
-We will add a `powerUps` list to the `Game1` class, and we will create the `UpdatePowerUps` method to manage the power-up collisions and player's projectiles number increase.
+Add a `powerUps` list and create the `UpdatePowerUps` method to manage collisions and to increase the player's projectile count.

-In this current step, in order to test the power-up, we will make the power-up appear every 5 seconds, and manage this time with a `powerUpTimer` variable.
+For testing, we spawn a power-up every 5 seconds using a `powerUpTimer`.

 ```csharp
 public class Game1 : Game